 Our vacation homes

-Our vacation homes are both located below 200 meters above the ocean in the warmest and sunniest area of the island’s Central West Coast: in Tazacorte.
+Our vacation home is located at 230 meters above the ocean in the warmest and sunniest area of the island’s Central West Coast: in Tazacorte.
 This particular region is not only the sunniest area of the island but of entire Europe.
-One house is located on the outskirts of Tazacorte, a 5 minute walk away from downtown and the other one in the rural part of Tazacorte, just 5 minutes by car from its center.
-This allows for sunbathing and swimming in pool or ocean year-round, enjoying most activities outdoors even in the middle of winter.
+Our house is located on the outskirts of Tazacorte.
+This allows for sunbathing and swimming in the private pool or the ocean year-round and enjoying most activities outdoors even in the middle of winter.